hms-dbmi/gehlenborglab-website/_publications/smits-2025-scellop.md

 title: 'scellop: A Scalable Redesign of Cell Population Plots for Single-Cell Data'
 image: smits-2025-scellop.png
 image-alt: >-
   Three panels (A-C) with cell population plots.
-A) Heatmap with bar charts on the top and left and colored legeds on the right and bottom.
-B) Same heatmap pas A, but two rows are now bar charts.
+A) Heatmap with bar charts on the top and left and colored legends on the right and bottom.
+B) Same heatmap as A, but two rows are now bar charts.
 C) Stacked bar chart with colors for cell types.
 members:
   - thomas-smits